13 - Identifying High-Yield Assets

 | Information Edge | 10% | Can we access non-public data? |

 Assets scoring below 70/100 are rejected.
-This quantitative filter removes emotional bias from capital allocation decisions.
+This quantitative filter removes emotional bias from capital deployment decisions.

 5. Post-Selection Optimization: The Retention Phase